hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 and is not secure.** There are some benefits to using a simulator:

-    * It does not require you to have a processor which supports SGX in order to experiment with Sawtooth Lake.
+    * It does not require you to have a processor which supports SGX in order to experiment with Sawtooth.

     * It allows running many validators (nodes) on a single system.
 An SGX implementation of PoET will allow only a single node per CPU socket.

-Getting Sawtooth Lake
+Getting Sawtooth
 =====================

-The Sawtooth Lake platform is distributed in source code form with an Apache license.
+The Sawtooth platform is distributed in source code form with an Apache license.
 You can get the code `here
 <https://github.com/hyperledger/sawtooth-core>`_ and start building your own
 distributed ledger.